NanoAvionics

 NanoAvionics Corp is a small satellite bus manufacturer and mission integrator founded as a spin-off from Vilnius University, Lithuania in 2014.
+The NanoAvionics core engineering team has implemented over 150 successful commercial missions and sold their products and services to over 50 countries.

 Overview

 The company specializes in production of small satellite buses and development of commercial and scientific satellite missions: mission design, hardware assembly, integration and verification, testing campaigns, standardized products (highly integrated communication, on-board computer, attitude determination and control systems, solar panels, structural elements), modular chemical propulsion systems.
 It markets four multipurpose satellite buses: M16P, M12P, M6P and M3P made to confirm to 16U, 12U, 6U and 3U Cubesat standards correspondingly.
 Also, it offers modular microsatellite bus MP42 (up to 115 kg).

+History

 In 2018, AST & Science acquired a controlling interest in NanoAvionics, and its CEO Abel Avellan became chairman of the board.

 In 2022, Kongsberg Gruppen acquired 77 per cent of the company.
 AST & Science divested all its shares, while the management of NanoAvionics retained 23 percent.